< /> < />

 Chia seeds are a versatile source of nutrients that can be added to drinks, baking and breakfast alike, giving you lots of ways to boost your dietary intake, but also new and exciting ways to mix up your meal planning.

-In particular, why not add chia seeds to a protein-rich beverage like a banana and almond smoothie or green fruit juice?
+In particular, why not add chia seeds to a protein-rich beverage like a banana and almond smoothie or your daily Nourish Shake?

 Chia seeds also go excellently with yoghurt and oats or in pancakes, muffins, and cookies.

-You can also make a chia seed pudding by soaking chia seeds in water, almond milk or coconut milk, and adding an array of healthy fruit, nuts, wet seeds, and buckwheats such as kasha too.
+You can also make a chia seed pudding by soaking chia seeds in water, almond milk or coconut milk, and adding an array of healthy fruit, nuts, wet seeds, and buckwheat, such as kasha.

 For more tips and guidance on ways to eat chia seeds or other ways to maintain a balanced diet and manage weight loss, check out Juniper's Weight Reset Program.